 Replace it if it becomes very dirty or damaged.
 Never run your string trimmer without an air filter, even if it’s only for a short time while waiting for a new filter.

-A foam, fabric, or felt-style filter can be cleaned using a mild dish detergent and water.
+- A foam, fabric, or felt-style filter can be cleaned using mild detergent and water.
 Wash the filter to remove as much dirt as possible.
 Rinse until clear.
+Allow to dry completely.
+Some FOAM filters must be coated in engine oil to help trap dirt.

-A paper filter can be cleaned by knocking it against a solid surface to remove as much dirt as possible.
-Hold it up to a light source to see if you can see light through the element.
+- A paper filter can be cleaned by knocking it against a solid surface to remove as much dirt as possible.
+Replace it with a new one if it is extremely dirty or damaged.

 Because there are so many different types of filters used which varies by manufacturer and model of the trimmer, refer to your operator’s manual for steps to clean the style of air filter in your string trimmer.